matusnovak/wrenbind17/docs/tutorial_pass_return_policy.md

 * Return by a copy - A copy will be created.
 * Return by a move - The instance will be moved into a shared pointer wrapper used by Wren, no copies will be created.
 * Return by a pointer - No copy will be created.
 The pointer will be moved into a shared_ptr without a delete function.
-* Return by a reference - A copy will be created.
+* Return by a reference - Same as pointer.
-* Return by a const reference - A copy will be created.
+* Return by a const reference - Same as pointer.